 Simultaneous with the airborne data collection mission, we conducted multiple static (1 Hz recording frequency) ground surveys over monuments with known coordinates (Table 1).
-These GPS data are indexed by time and used to correct the continuous onboard measurements of aircraft position recorded throughout the mission.
+Indexed by time, these GPS data are used to correct the continuous onboard measurements of aircraft position recorded throughout the mission.
 Multiple sessions were processed over the same monument to confirm antenna height measurements and reported position accuracy.
-After the airborne survey, these static GPS data were then processed using triangulation with Continuously Operating Reference Stations (CORS) stations, and checked against the Online Positioning User Service (OPUS2) to quantify daily variance.
-Controls were located within 13 nautical miles of the mission area(s).
+After the airborne survey, these static GPS data were then processed using triangulation with Continuously Operating Reference Stations (CORS) stations, and checked against the Online